tmigot/tmigot.github.io/_posts/2024-06-25-perfprofile.md

 ## Performance Profile Interpretation

-In the realm of performance profiles, Dolan and Moré's 2002 article [Dolan & Moré, 2002](https://dx.doi.org/10.1007/s101070100263) provides examples that shed light on the interpretation of performance profiles within extensive benchmarks.
+In the realm of performance profiles, [Dolan and Moré's 2002 article](https://dx.doi.org/10.1007/s101070100263) provides examples that shed light on the interpretation of performance profiles within extensive benchmarks.

 We delve further into the analysis with additional examples aimed at illustrating diverse situations and their nuanced interpretations.
 Throughout the following examples, we place a particular emphasis on the interpretation of performance profiles, offering readers practical insights into understanding and analyzing results.